 for paired local + remote programming.

-Note the Eames at the end of the centre aisle.
+Note the Eames at the end of the centre aisle and the Tom Dixon in the foreground.

-Each workstation was setup for paired programming.
-6 workstations, where you could plug in 2 keyboards, 2 mice, 2 chairs side-by-side and enough room so that you weren't breathing on eachother with returns either side big enough for a plethora of academic texts, client specs and all the notes you could want.
+Each workstation was setup for paired programming but with a vibe like it's an ad agency studio.
+6 workstations w/ 6-9 fully traffic managed engineers in rotation, where you could plug in 2 keyboards, 2 mice, 2 chairs side-by-side and enough room so that you weren't breathing on eachother with returns either side big enough for a plethora of academic texts, client specs and all the notes you could want.
 With 2 HDMI cables hung from the roof linking to projectors on opposing walls that could reach any workstation at any moment, this was an environment for working on hard things; collaboratively, together.

 Note the lack of client seating.
 They would have to perch on the edge of a desk and see everything, or an Eames lounge at the end of the room and try to see everything, or a White real leather Space Furniture couch next to a Tom Dixon and see nothing - we took host to management teams from a plurality of ASX200s, and the first thing that struck them — we didn't have seating for them, because the next few hours they were going to be moving around and staring at walls, computers, the ceiling — there simply was nowhere to sit, when a team of computer scientists, trained in computer graphics and very deft with data science were taking them on a journey into Data.